Day 2 – September 14 (Tuesday)

-Jessika Trancik: Jessika Trancik is an associate professor in the Institute for Data, Systems, and Society at the Massachusetts Institute of Technology.
+Jessika Trancik is a professor in the Institute for Data, Systems, and Society at the Massachusetts Institute of Technology.
 Her research examines the dynamic costs, performance, and environmental impacts of energy systems to inform climate policy and accelerate beneficial and equitable technology innovation.
 Her projects focus on all energy services including electricity, transportation, heating, and industrial processes.
 This work spans solar energy, wind energy, energy storage, low-carbon fuels, electric vehicles, and nuclear fission among other technologies.
 Prof. Trancik received her B.S. from Cornell University and her Ph.D. from the University of Oxford as a Rhodes Scholar.
 She is currently an external professor at the Santa Fe Institute, and was formerly at Columbia University’s Earth Institute, and at WSP International/UNOPS (now Interpeace) in Geneva.

 Her work has been published in journals such as Nature Climate Change, Nature, Energy Policy, Proceedings of the National Academy of Sciences, and Environmental Science and Technology, and has been featured by news outlets such as the New York Times, Financial Times, Washington Post, and NPR.

 9:00 am, Tuesday, September 14 Keynote Speaker II: – Zoom Meeting Room 1

 Vice Chairman and Board Member of Foxconn Technology Group

 Member of World Economic Forum Global Future Council on Advanced Manufacturing and Production